ONE of the most prolific authors of his generation had his home in Helensburgh for nearly half his life.

 No less successful were his novels about small-town life and society in the fictional Garvel, based on Greenock, of The Valiant Heart (1940), The Constant Star (1945), The Westering Sun (1946), The Paying Guest (1949) and The Voyage Home (1952).

-Blake also wrote criticism of the 20th-century Scottish novel in Barrie and the Kailyard School (1951), an autobiographical sketch, Down to the Sea (1937), and a number of general histories.
+Blake also wrote criticism of the 20th-century Scottish novel in Barrie and the Kailyard School (1951), a serious history of shipbuilding on the Clyde entitled Down to the Sea (1937), and a number of general histories.

 He wrote a number of plays, three of which were presented by the Scottish National Players, and had a great interest in art.
 In 1957 he was invited to perform the official opening ceremony at the annual Helensburgh and District Art Club Show in the Victoria Hall.